dtjv/dtjv.github.io/content/posts/the-generic-tree-data-structure.md

 [ 'E', 'B', 'C', 'F', 'G', 'D', 'A' ]
 ```

-With the `toArray` method complete, my unit tests can use the `Tree` class'
+With the `toArray` method complete, unit tests can use the `Tree` class' public
-public interface to verify a tree's contents.
+interface to verify a tree's contents.
 This avoids tests relying on
 implementational details for validation checks.

 ## Wrap-up